How the Telecom Sector is leveraging Big Data Analytics?

 A major concern for telecom industries is associated with network security.
 Nowadays optical fibers are utilized for networking and there are several problems associated with data leakage in this case.
 Data related to these risks can be analyzed in real-time to mitigate risk, detect incidents, and respond to breaches.

 Telecom companies can access subscriber location, network usage, device, application usage, preferences, etc. This data can be used to create powerful statistics that can be of significant value to other businesses and verticals.

 The telecom sector has started providing data analytics as a service to other key verticals.
 There is a wide variety of applications and use cases for such analytics.

 - IoT/ M2M Analytics

 Telecom companies have started providing complete M2M solutions.
-With ever-increasing IoT devices in the network, network analytics around IoT sensors traffic in the next area of exploration.
-They now can add location-based and geospatial elements to the streaming data. ultimately provide valuable insights to enterprise verticals.
+With ever-increasing IoT devices in the network, network analytics around IoT sensor traffic in the next area of exploration.
+They now can add location-based and geospatial elements to the streaming data. ultimately provide valuable insights into enterprise verticals.